 Ramadan is a spiritual month for Muslims and fasting during this month is one of the five pillars of Islam.
 “It is an opportunity for spiritual growth and closeness to our creator.”
 Fasting during Ramadan is a commitment of the body and soul to a purification process, and people who are fasting will not eat or drink for approximately 17 to 18 hours during the day

-This year Ramadan should commence on 2 or 3 of April, and it will be for 29 to 30 days dependent on the sighting of the moon.
+This year Ramadan should commence on Wednesday 22 March and conclude on Friday 21 April.
 From the beginning to the end of Ramadan, a fasting day will start before sunrise which will be between 2.50 am and 4.30 am and end at sunset between 7.30pm and 8.30pm.
 Muslims will be expected to wake up and eat and drink before sunrise, although this is not mandatory.

 The spirit of Ramadan inspires Muslims to be charitable.
 Coming together to donate to local mosques and community centres for the less privileged.
 Fasting aims to establish equality between the rich and poor.
 It is believed that through the experience of hunger and thirst individuals will learn to be grateful and be charitable to the less fortunate.
 The spirit of Ramadan also encourages Muslims to be sociable within the limits of their religion.
 Praying together and sharing meals at the time of iftar (the breaking of the fast), to create a sense of community and social bonding.